AndyJWil/bayescii/README.md

 The Python scripts have been written in Python 3.7 on a Mac.
 They may work in other Python 3.x versions and on Windows.
 It is intended to be run from the command line and all the Python scripts should be saved in the same folder.

 The code can be run by updating the paths in the run_parameters.py file and obtaining the input files.
-The run paramters file also contains common variables such as the Bayes priors, categories and the list of available regions on which the code can run.
+The run parameters file also contains common variables such as the Bayes priors, categories and the list of available regions on which the code can run.
 Add to or amend the regions by extending region_descriptions and igaps_file_list variables, and the file list variables.

 The run_version is important as this is saved in the fits file headers and is used to identify the run.
-It is suggested the version numebr is incremented as appropriate with a minor/major update to code, data or likelihoods.
+It is suggested the version number is incremented as appropriate with a minor/major update to code, data or likelihoods.

 The Gaia source_id field is used as the index to data in all files, and to combine results at the end.
 All files should contain a full list of the source ids, even if not all source ids contain data for the feature.
-For example the WISE input file should contain blank entries in the WISE columns where no data exists for the source.
+For example, the WISE input file should contain blank entries in the WISE columns where no data exists for the source.
 This approach allows the code to run quickly, without needing to combine data by searching the rows of different feature files.

 Data Files
 ----------